Detroit Zoo: History

 In 1950, the zoo hired senior floriculturist Thomas (Fred) Roberts.
-Roberts was a recognized expert on dahlias and his gardens at the zoo, particularly the dahlia exhibit to the west of the Rackham Memorial Fountain, attracted visitors from across the country.
-Throughout the mid century era and into the 1980s, the zoo's gardens were elaborate displays of perennial plants, flowers, and tropical varieties.
-Sonny Eliot interviewed Roberts for one of his episodes of At the Zoo.
+Roberts was a recognized expert on dahlias; his gardens at the zoo, particularly the dahlia exhibit to the west of the Rackham Memorial Fountain, attracted visitors from across the country.
+Throughout the mid-century era, and into the 1980s, the zoo's gardens were elaborate displays of perennials, flowers, and tropical houseplants.
+Sonny Eliot interviewed Roberts for one of his episodes of At The Zoo.
 Fred Roberts remained at the zoo until 1978.
 His garden designs were maintained through the 1980s.

 Until 1982, trained chimpanzees performed for visitors, but the act was discontinued at the insistence of animal rights activists.
 In 1982, the zoo began to charge an admission fee.